jrem08/jrem08/README.md

 $ cat role.txt
   full stack developer

+$ cat about_me.txt
+  as a software developer, i have experience in building modern web applications, covering both front-end and back-end. i am proactive, highly adaptable, and a continuous learner. i have solid experience with technologies like react, node.js, express, and typescript, as well as managing relational databases with mysql, applying best practices for structuring and optimization. additionally, i use git for collaborative work and server management. my focus is on creating scalable, maintainable, and high-quality solutions.

 $ cat certifications.txt
   ☁️  coursera -> how to solve problems                                  ·  oct 2025
   🔵  coursera -> introduction to frontend development                   ·  oct 2025